-Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Up and Running with Internet Explorer.
+Join Nick Brazzi for an in-depth discussion in this video Setting your default web browser, part of Learning Internet Explorer.

 - Internet Explorer comes bundled with Windows 8, which means that if you have a Windows computer, you have Internet Explorer all ready.
 Lots of people use Internet Explorer because it's the web browser that comes built into Windows.
 The current version, Internet Explorer 11, is not available on Mac.
 Though Internet Explorer comes bundled with Windows computers, you can easily install other browsers, including Firefox and Chrome.
 If you are installing other web browsers or if your IT department set up your computer to include other web browsers, then Internet Explorer might not be your default web browser and that's what I really want to talk about in this movie, setting your default web browser.

 But first, what does this mean?
 What's the significance of the default web browser?
 I mean, if I have both Internet Explorer and Chrome on my computer, I can choose which one to use whenever I want, right?
 Well, take a look at this.
 I'm going to go into the Mail app here on my computer and I've got an email message here and there are some links inside of this email message.
 If I click on one of these links, it'll open up a webpage but which browser will it use?
 Will it open that link in Internet Explorer or will it open in Chrome?
 That's what the default web browser is all about.